 *Set of new spark plugs pre-gapped

 *Half roll of black electrical tape.
 If a leg zipper gives way on a set of rain gear during a heavy rain storm, half dozen wraps of black tape with the rain gear fabric overlapped to shed water and you should be able to stay reasonably dry until repairs can be made.
+You may want to take a CPR course just to learn more about first aid.

 *Two headlight relays.
 There is nothing more important than having lighting on your motorcycle.
 Between the spare fuses and spare relays any most electrical glitches can be given a band-aid and allow you to reach a good stopping point.